team-charls/charls/default.ruleset.md

 C26446: Prefer to use gsl::at() instead of unchecked subscript operator.
  -> Rationale: CharLS require good performance, gsl:at() cannot be used. debug STL already checks.

+C26459: You called an STL function '' with a raw pointer parameter.
+Consider wrapping your range in a gsl::span and pass as a span iterator (stl.1)
+Rationale: gsl:span() cannot be used.
+Update to std:span when available (C++20).

 C26472: Don't use static_cast for arithmetic conversions -> Rationale: can only be solved with gsl::narrow_cast